Best Backpacking Gear List for Women Travelers

 Even if you’re a chick who prefers to go braless, having at least a couple of bras is recommended.
 Stability when climbing, hiking or exercising certainly helps!

 When you’re wearing your sneakers, it’s cold, you’re hiking or you need extra padding for walking around on tiled hotel floors, you need some good socks.
+I love Darn Tough socks for hiking.

 Ideal for flights and long journeys, compression socks are a good investment!
 Gotta keep your feet and legs in good condition ladies.
+Check out these compression socks.

 Hostel dorms aren’t usually the best places for sleeping in your birthday suit!
 And, do you really want to be fumbling around, bleary eyed, for something to throw on for a visit to a shared bathroom in the middle of the night?
 Make sure you have clothes purely for sleepwear.